tewk/interface-types/proposals/interface-types/linking/Explainer.md

 which it passes to the child.
 Thus, `wasi:file` doesn't identify a single global implementation; rather it names an *interface* which can be variously implemented.
-Indeed, even `parent.wasm` doesn't know whether it received the "system" implementation of `wasi:file` or some other implementation supplied by another module that imports `parent.wasm` (hence the `? instance` in the diagram).
-There may not even *be* a "system" implementation of `wasi:file`.
+Indeed, even `parent.wasm` doesn't know whether it received the host's native implementation of `wasi:file` or some other implementation supplied by another module that imports `parent.wasm` (hence the `? instance` in the diagram).
+There may not even *be* a "native" implementation of `wasi:file`.
 Crtically, though, there is no way for `child.wasm` to bypass `parent.wasm` in its request for `wasi:file`.